Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Most route optimization engines minimize one thing: distance or drive time.
 What they don’t account for is what the driver’s body and mind are doing across those hours.
 A 2024 study by the National Institute for Occupational Safety and Health found that delivery drivers who experience high physical workload variability — heavy lifts clustered late in the day, extended periods without breaks — report injury rates nearly twice as high as those with evenly distributed workloads.

 This is where fatigue-aware routing changes the equation.
 Rather than treating driver wellbeing as an afterthought, AI can treat it as an optimization constraint on par with cost and time.
+Understanding what is route optimization in this context means going far beyond shortest-path algorithms.

 Drivers rarely cite pay alone as the reason they leave.
 Research from the University of Michigan Transportation Research Institute has consistently found that unpredictable hours, physical exhaustion, and feeling dehumanized by opaque systems rank among the top attrition drivers.
 Fatigue-aware routing addresses all three — often without increasing operational cost, because a rested driver makes fewer errors, has fewer accidents, and delivers faster in the afternoon hours when fatigue typically peaks.
+For enterprises evaluating route optimization software, driver wellbeing should be a non-negotiable criterion — not an optional upgrade.

-The Route That’s Three Minutes Longer and Vastly Better
+The Route That’s Three Minutes Longer — and Vastly Better

 Here’s a counterintuitive idea: the mathematically shortest route is not always the best route for the driver.
 A path that saves four minutes but requires six unprotected left turns, two U-turns, and a tight reverse into an alley creates mental strain that compounds across a 40-stop day.

 Cognitive-load-aware routing assigns a mental cost to different maneuver types — unprotected lefts, multi-lane merges, reversing — and factors this into the optimization alongside distance and time.
 A route that’s slightly longer but avoids high-stress maneuvers is frequently the more productive route, because the driver arrives at each stop calmer, more focused, and faster at the actual delivery tasks.
+With Locus’s AI-driven approach to driver experience, these cognitive factors become first-class optimization constraints — not afterthoughts.

 The “Surprise Stop” Problem and Why Communication Is an AI Challenge

 One of the most frequently cited frustrations among delivery drivers isn’t the work itself — it’s the feeling of being controlled by a system they can’t see or understand.
-A new stop was added mid-route without explanation.
+A new stop added mid-route without explanation.
 A sequence change with no context.
 An address that doesn’t exist, discovered only upon arrival.
 Each small disruption erodes the driver’s sense of control over their own workday.

 AI can change this dynamic in ways that are low-cost but high-impact.
 When the system re-routes a driver — due to a traffic incident, a weather event, a priority order insertion — the driver-facing app can explain why.
 Not just “Route updated,” but “Three stops resequenced to avoid waterlogging on NH-48.
 Estimated time saved: 22 minutes.”
 That single sentence transforms the experience from opaque control to collaborative adjustment.
+Locus’s platform, built with 250+ real-world constraints, enables this level of contextual transparency at scale — across regions from last-mile delivery in SEA to high-density urban operations in North America and Europe.

 Similarly, AI that predicts re-routing needs 15 to 30 minutes in advance can alert drivers before changes take effect, rather than redirecting them mid-drive.
 Systems that allow drivers to flag ground truth — “no access from the south side,” “parking unavailable on Market Street before 10 AM” — and actually incorporate that feedback into future routes close the gap between the algorithm’s model and the driver’s lived reality.
 And showing the driver their own projected finish time, updated honestly throughout the day, reduces the end-of-shift anxiety that gig and contract drivers consistently report as a top stressor.